JScoder95/connected-smart-contracts/Connected-Smart-Contracts/readme.md

----
-title: Interacting Contracts - Addition and Result
----

-# Interacting Contracts: Addition and Result
+# Interacting Contracts: Addition and Result with Fee Management

-This workspace demonstrates how to create and interact between two Solidity contracts, `AdditionContract` and `Result`, using an interface `IResult`.
+This README.md explains the functionality of the `Result`, `AdditionContract`, and `IResult` Solidity contracts, showcasing how they interact and manage a fee.

-## Files Overview
+## Overview

+* **`Result.sol`**: A contract that stores a result, manages an admin, and sets a fee.
-* **`Addition.sol`**: This contract performs an addition operation and stores the result in another contract.
+* **`AdditionContract.sol`**: A contract that performs addition and interacts with the `Result` contract to store the result and set the fee.
-* **`Result.sol`**: This contract stores the result of an operation.
-* **`IResult.sol`**: This interface defines the functions that `Result.sol` implements, allowing `AdditionContract` to interact with it.
+* **`IResult.sol`**: An interface that defines the functions that `Result.sol` implements, allowing `AdditionContract` to interact with it.

 ## `IResult.sol` - Interface Definition